cloudshiftinc/gradle-release-plugin/gradle/docs/README.md

 # Templates

-Ths plugin use [Mustache](https://mustache.github.io) templates.
+Ths plugin uses [Mustache](https://mustache.github.io) templates.

-The following template contexts are exposed for use in templates
+The following template contexts are exposed for use in templates:

 | Use Case                      | Template Context                                                                                                                                         |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|